NMC

 We believe there would be no change to the conclusions of the Information to Inform Appropriate Assessment (APP-090).

-We will also be updating the Preliminary NRA (APP-115) given the change to navigational risk resulting from the size and number of vessel movements.
-Once complete a review will be undertaken of Chapter 19: Marine Navigation (APP-068).
+We have updated the Preliminary NRA (APP-115) given the change to navigational risk resulting from the size and number of vessel movements and completed a review of Chapter 19: Marine Navigation (APP-068).
 Based on the information known to date the Change is unlikely to result in changes to the significance of effects as we will utilise appropriate measures to ensure that the updated Preliminary NRA reaches the same conclusion; that risks can be kept As Low As Reasonably Practicable (ALARP).

-In summary, the Change is not expected in result in any new or different likely significant environmental effects than those reported in the ES.
+In summary, the Change is not expected to result in any new or different likely significant environmental effects than those reported in the ES.

-We intend to present the detailed findings of the environmental review and appraisal as part of the Change Application that we will submit to the Planning Inspectorate.
-It will then be available to view on the Planning Inspectorate’s website.
-This will include consideration of any changes in the calculations that have underpinned the GHG assessment in Chapter 13: Greenhouse Gases (APP-062).
+We have presented the detailed findings of the environmental review and appraisal as part of the Change Application that we have submitted to the Planning Inspectorate.
+This application is available to view on the Planning Inspectorate's website, including consideration of any changes in the calculations that have underpinned the GHG assessment in Chapter 13: Greenhouse Gases (APP-062).

 You can find a map showing the indicative location of the Change and a copy of the notice we sent to key stakeholders in the document library section of this website.